 If you are a certified pilot considering working on a new certificate, instrument rating or would simply like to work on regaining your proficiency, I can help.
 I am available to instruct in your aircraft as well as my Piper Archer II and Cherokee 140; equipped to accommodate primary, intermediate and advanced flight instruction.

 Enjoy flying my IFR equipped and certified Piper Archer and Cherokee 140.
-The Piper Archer is equipped with a Garmin 400W (WAAS) GPS, ADS-B (in & out), DME, Dual Navigation & Communications Radios and Autopilot.
+The Piper Archer is equipped with a Garmin touch-screen GTN 750 xi (WAAS) GPS, ADS-B (in & out), Aspen E5, Dual Navigation & Communications Radios and Autopilot.
 The Piper Cherokee is similarly equipped with a hard-wired, yoke mounted Garmin 760 GPS.
 Both of these aircraft are meticulously maintained by Leland Aero Service, located at the Nashua airport and are in excellent condition.
 Completion of a comprehensive checkout and possession of a valid medical and F.A.A. private pilot certificate or higher are required prior to renting either of these airplanes.
 Student pilots are allowed to rent and fly either airplane solo only after receiving comprehensive flight and ground instruction so as to ensure safety while acting as pilot-in-command.

 About The Airport